Journey to the East

 Journey to the East is a short novel by German author Hermann Hesse.
 It was first published in German in 1932 as Die Morgenlandfahrt.
 This novel came directly after his biggest international success, Narcissus and Goldmund.
+The first English translation was published in 1956.

 Plot summary

 Journey to the East is written from the point of view of a man (called "H. H." in the book) who becomes a member of "The League", a timeless religious sect whose members include famous fictional and real characters, such as Plato, Mozart, Pythagoras, Paul Klee, Don Quixote, Puss in Boots, Tristram Shandy, Baudelaire, Goldmund (from Hesse's Narcissus and Goldmund), the artist Klingsor (from Hesse's Klingsor's Last Summer), and the ferryman Vasudeva (from Hesse's Siddhartha).
 A branch of the group goes on a pilgrimage to "the East" in search of the "ultimate Truth".
 The narrator speaks of traveling through both time and space, across geography imaginary and real.

 Although at first fun and enlightening, the Journey runs into a crisis in a deep mountain gorge called Morbio Inferiore when Leo, apparently a simple servant, disappears, causing the group to plummet into anxiety and argument.
 Leo is described as happy, pleasant, handsome, beloved by everyone, having a rapport with animals – to a discerning reader, he seems a great deal more than a simple servant, but nobody in the pilgrimage, including the narrator, seems to realise this.
 Nor does anyone seem to wonder why the group dissolves in dissension and bickering after Leo disappears.
 Instead they accuse Leo of taking with him various objects which they seem to be missing (and which turn up later) and which they regard as very important (and which later turn out not to be very important), and they blame him for the eventual disintegration of the group and failure of the Journey.